Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 In a committed relationship, a partner would naturally be involved in caregiving decisions.
 In a situationship, the lines are blurred.
 Adult children might struggle to involve the situationship partner, be unsure of their commitment level, create tension, and complicate care planning.

 In some circumstances, adult children are unaware of the situation and assume it is a more traditional, committed relationship because no one has ever defined it.
+That misunderstanding can create confusion if a health crisis occurs and decisions about extended care must be made quickly.

 Love's Unexpected Turn